 As Boeing, and other companies in similar situations, have likely learned, creating a well-oiled supply chain and supply chain management strategy can help executives exceed budget and manufacturing goals.

 Adhering to Industry Best Practices can Help You Keep a Competitive Edge

-While Boeing remains an industry leader in its respective fields, it faces intense competition from a number of other companies including Airbus, Embraer and Bombardier and other international entrants.
-Its 787 disaster nearly a decade ago may be almost (or at least somewhat) of an after thought now, but it could have done serious, long-term damage - something many other companies couldn't handle.
+While Boeing remains an industry leader in its respective fields, it faces intense competition from a number of other companies including Airbus, Embraer and Bombardier, and other international entrants.
+Its 787 disasters nearly a decade ago may be almost (or at least somewhat) of an afterthought now, but it could have done serious, long-term damage – something many other companies couldn’t handle.